Ezhkin-Kot/dotfiles/README.md

 - `tmux` – a terminal multiplexer that lets you switch between sessions in one terminal window.
 - `tor` – a tool for anonymous communication over the internet.
 - `wget` – a command-line utility for downloading files from the web.
-- `zellij` – a terminal workspace and multiplexer, alternative to `tmux`, but does not require configuration.
-- `zoxide` – a smarter `cd` command that remembers your most-used directories.

 Fonts (included in fonts/)
 - JetBrains Mono